gmftbyGMFTBY/MultiTurnDialogZoo/README.md

 ### 6. PPL Perturbation analyse
 More details of this experiment can be found in [ACL 2019 Short paper for context analyse in multi-turn dialogue systems](https://arxiv.org/pdf/1906.01603.pdf).

-About the PPL analysis, make sure the teacher forcing ratio is less than 0.5, or the PPL of the model will be very high.
-In this paper, I set the teacher forcing ratio as 1 to make sure the process of converging is fast.
-If you want to reproduce the PPL perturbation results, make sure the teacher force ratio is low.
-For reference, the n-gram ppl is also shown.

 #### 6.1 Dailydialog